vercel/platforms/code-snippets/static-tweets-tailwind/README.md

 # Static Tweets (Tailwind)

-This code snippet shows you how you can generate static tweets using Tailwind CSS & `getStaticProps`.
+This code snippet shows you how you can generate static tweets using Tailwind CSS & `getStaticProps` in Next.js.

 ## Dependencies